 Skip to main content

-Karta’s native session API is one way to drive a project.
-The consumer adapters are another: they expose the same turn under three familiar wire formats, so a client built for OpenAI or Anthropic can talk to a Karta project with little or no change.
+Karta’s native session API is one way to drive an agent.
+The consumer adapters are another: they expose the same turn under three familiar wire formats, so a client built for OpenAI or Anthropic can talk to a Karta agent after you point it at the agent URL and use the right credential.

 OpenAI Responses

-POST /v1/projects/{ref}/responses — the OpenAI Responses API shape, with previous_response_id continuation.
+POST /{org}/{agent}/v1/responses - the OpenAI Responses API shape, with previous_response_id continuation.

 OpenAI Chat Completions